urmilparikh95/CarRentalApplication/README.md

 * For the customer subscription, a customer cannot subscribe to a car he/she has already reserved/checked out.
 * The reservation time have been set by active job.
 So changing system time might not work.
 You have to actually wait for that much time.
 * For an admin to reserve a car for customer go to customers section in admin and select that particular customer.
+* Heroku sleep constraint - Some request to server has to be made at least every twenty to thirty minutes to prevent heroku from sleeping due to long-time idling.
+Only following 2 features use schedulers and affected by this constraint.
+    * If a car is not  30 minutes after the pickup time, car will be made available again and reservation will be cancelled.
+    * If the car is not returned in time, car will be made available and notification email is sent to user to return asap.